** Zopa review updated March 29th, 2018 **

 It’s very easy to use and looks great.
 Here is the Portfolio dashboard:

 Low Rates For Increased Risk / Removal Of Safeguard Provision Fund

-While savings rates remain at historically dismal levels, Zopa’s Core and Plus product still underwhelm compared to the offerings of some other peer to peer companies.
+While savings rates remain at historically dismal levels, Zopa’s Core and Plus products still underwhelm compared to the higher rate offerings by other peer to peer companies.
 Since the removal of the Safeguard Provision Fund, I consider the Core product to be a poor choice as it’s even riskier.
-The Plus product used to be more attractive but the lowered rates make it a poor choice for most.
+The Plus product used to be more attractive but the lowered rates make it a less attractive choice.

-If you decide you want to exit your loans, be prepared to pay Zopa’s 1% exit “admin” fee.
+If you decide you want to exit your loans, be prepared to pay Zopa’s 1% exit “admin” fee plus a possible Market Adjustment Fee.
 Whilst I understand why Zopa has exit fees, I still dislike them.